 This Present Moment: Crafting a Better World

 The book accompanying this exhibition is co-published by the Smithsonian American Art Museum in association with D Giles Limited, London.
-It is available for pre-order in the online bookstore. ($54.95, Hardcover)
+It is available in the online bookstore. ($54.95, Hardcover)

 Through the Renwick Gallery 50th Anniversary Acquisition Campaign, begun in 2020, SAAM has brought more than 200 objects by leading craft artists into its permanent collection.
 This Present Moment features 135 of these artworks.